President of the Senate: Danzig

 In the Free City of Danzig (1920–1939, 1945), the Senate (or Senat in German) was the executive branch, with senators (Senator) being the holders of ministerial portfolios.
 In Danzig, the president of the Senate (Präsident des Senats) was an office equivalent to that of prime minister in other countries.

 France

 The Senate of France elects a president from among its number.
 The president of the French Senate stands first in a line of succession in case of death or resignation of the president of the Republic, becoming acting president until a presidential election can be held.
-This most recently occurred with Alain Poher, who was senate president from 1968 to 1992 and who served as interim president on two occasions: following Charles de Gaulle's resignation in 1969 and following Georges Pompidou's death in office in 1974.
+This most recently occurred with Alain Poher, who was senate president from 1968 to 1992 and who served as acting president on two occasions: following Charles de Gaulle's resignation in 1969 and following Georges Pompidou's death in office in 1974.

-Since 2014, the position has been held by Gérard Larcher of Les Républicains (LR), formerly known as the Union for a Popular Movement (UMP).
+Since 2014, the position has been held by Gérard Larcher of The Republicans (LR), formerly known as the Union for a Popular Movement (UMP).